tokio-rs/tokio/README.md

 [examples]: https://github.com/tokio-rs/tokio/tree/master/examples
 [mini-redis]: https://github.com/tokio-rs/mini-redis/

-To see a list of the available features flags that can be enabled, check our [docs][feature-flag-docs].
+To see a list of the available feature flags that can be enabled, check our [docs][feature-flag-docs].

 ## Getting Help